Domna Visvizi: Life after the war

 After 1824, Visvizi and her family lived in poverty.
 They first lived in Nafplio and then in Ermoupoli.
 In Nafplio, Visvizi partnered with a monk to open a coffee shop but he stole her money; she was also taken advantage of by fraudsters in Ermoupoli.
 In order to be able to support her children, she petitioned the Greek government for financial assistance but was granted a monthly allowance of only thirty drachmas, the smallest possible amount.
 One of Visvizi's children died in a famine in 1826.

 Visvizi's eldest son, Themistocles Dimitrios, was sent to study in Paris by the French Philhellenic Committee.
 Themistocles would later serve as the governor of Naxos 1845–1876.

 In 1845, Visvizi moved to Piraeus in Athens, where she lived in a small hut next to the sea.
 She died in poverty in 1850 at the age of 67.

 Legacy

 Already in life, Visvizi's efforts in the war inspired folk poetry.
 After her death, Visvizi was nicknamed the "Bouboulina of Thrace".
-Despite achieving some renown, the participation of women such as Visvizi in the Greek War of Independence was long understimated and nearly ignored by historians in the 19th and 20th centuries.
+Despite achieving some renown, the participation of women such as Visvizi in the Greek War of Independence was long underestimated and nearly ignored by historians in the 19th and 20th centuries.
 Among figures such as Manto Mavrogenous of Trieste, Konstandia Zaharia of Sparta, Savaina of Mani, and Asimo Lidouriki of Athens, Visvizi is considered one of the lesser known heroines of the war.

 Visvizi has a statue in Alexandroupoli, built in 2005.
 She also has a bust in the Pedion tou Areos, a park in Athens built to honor heroes of the Greek War of Independence.
 The bust was also inaugurated in 2005.